 5.0 hours SIM dual @200 per hour

 On completion of your PPL, you will be licenced to fly anywhere within Australia.
 You will be permitted to rent aircraft and carry passengers on navigation flights.
 You will not be permitted to fly for hire or reward, however, you may share the cost of aircraft hire evenly between yourself and any passengers.
 Without additional ratings, you'll be restricted to flying by day only, in visual meteorological conditions (VMC); i.e. fair weather flying.

 The following is a list of flight lessons that are covered during this stage of the course.
-Most lessons typically take three hours.
+Most lessons typically take three to four hours.

 ADF and VOR orientation (sim)

 ADF and VOR intercepts (sim)